Updated February 18, 2021

 Begin your unpacking journey in the heart of the home, the kitchen.
 If you have the time and energy, wipe down cabinets to remove any dirt and line the shelves.
 If you don't have time to unpack the whole kitchen or feel as if the task is too daunting, only unpack what you think you'll need.
 Put away a few pots and pans, set up large appliances, then assemble smaller ones such as a coffee maker, toaster, or a blender.
 You can always come back to the kitchen later when you're ready to get organized - try these 20 clever products to help you keep your kitchen in order in your new home.

 After a long day of unpacking, all you'll want to do is snuggle up in your bed, ready for a good night's sleep.
 Be sure all beds in the house are assembled correctly, then put a set of linens on each.
 In terms of closet organization, be strategic: install shelving and closet organizing units first to avoid shifting items around, saving yourself extra time in the future.
 Once you have organized your closet, move large furniture around in your room until you are completely satisfied with the furniture placement.

-Third Step: Stock the Bathrooms
+Step Three: Stock the Bathrooms

-Fourth Step: Furnish the Living Areas
+Step Four: Furnish the Living Areas

 Areas like the living room or dining room can seem like overwhelmingly large tasks to conquer.
 Arranging your furniture should be your next strategic unpacking move.
 Larger pieces that need mechanical assembly should not be put together until their placement is decided and you have the proper tools and help to assemble.
-Check out these moving pad sliders if you’re unpacking alone to help you move heavy furniture around your new home, they will protect your new floors and your precious back!
+Check out these moving pad sliders if you're unpacking alone to help you move heavy furniture around your new home.
+They will protect your new floors and your precious back!